Matthew Maddox

 Matthew 'Matt' Maddox is an American business executive and entrepreneur.
+He is the president and chief executive officer of Authentic Brands Group.
 He is the former CEO of Wynn Resorts, Ltd., the American publicly traded developer and operator of higher-end hotels and casinos.
+Under Maddox's tenure as CEO, Wynn Resorts received a series of awards.
+Maddox was also recognized for providing steady leadership at Wynn through the COVID-19 crisis, including a $250 million commitment to maintain full payroll for the company's 30,000 employees during the 75-day closure.
 In November 2021, he announced his intention to step down as CEO of Wynn Resorts effective January 31, 2022.

 He previously served as the company's president and chief financial officer from 2013 until he took office as CEO on February 6, 2018, following the resignation of Steve Wynn.
 In August 2018, Maddox joined the Wynn Resorts board of directors.

 Early life and education

 Maddox received a Bachelor's in finance from Southern Methodist University.
 He attended Mena High School, Arkansas.